Learn how to use a Mac and Mac OS X

 Benefit of Installing Applications in the Application Folder

-By having all applications in the Applications directory, a powerful benefits can be realized.
+By having all applications in the Applications directory, a powerful benefit can be realized.
 For example, you will be able to easily move your applications to a new Mac by using the OS X "Migration Assistant" or upgrade to a new version of OS X by using the "Archive and Install" option.

-Installers simplify the installation process by either presenting you with instructions or walking you through a wizard.
+Installers simplify the installation process by either presenting you with instructions or walking you through an installation wizard.
 The example below demonstrates the first screen of Apple's Backup application.
 Note the items on the left side of the installer.
 These represent the various steps for the installer program and are reached via a step-by-step navigation through the installer.

 Last Steps